Environmental Justice in Indigenous Ecuador

 Most meals will be provided by the program.
 They are included in the program fees and are shared as a group or provided by host families.
 Type of meals also vary from boxed lunches for field trips to meals taken in restaurants.
 In Quito and at various other times throughout the program, occasional meals will be on your own and will need to be purchased out of pocket (roughly ten times throughout the program).

-Draft itinerary from 2016.
+Itinerary from 2018.
 Please only reference this document for the schedule and activities, and not for any information regarding program expenses, packing, etc.

 Please see a previous year’s schedule for an idea of program activities: